 startups; ecosystems; collaboration; gender; networks; learning; geography; regional; local; multi-level

-Hideto Koizumi is a second year in the PhD program in Applied Economics at Wharton.
-He graduated from Soka University of America in 2011 with a B.A. in Liberal Arts and from Yale University in 2012 with a M.A. in International and Development Economics.
-Prior to attending the PhD program, he worked at the Innovations for Poverty Action, handling field experimental data.
-His paper with Professor Tanaka from Tufts was presented at 2015 AEA Conference.
+Hideto is a doctoral student in Applied Economics at Wharton.
+He graduated from Soka University of America in 2011 with a BA in Liberal Arts and an MA from Yale University in 2012 in International and Development Economics.
+Prior to attending the PhD program, he worked at Innovations for Poverty Action, handling field experimental data.
+His paper with Professor Tanaka from Tufts was presented at the 2015 AEA Conference.
 He is currently working on the existence and properties of stable matchings with complementarities under incomplete information using abstract convex analysis approach.

 market design; matching; networks; pay for success; patent; advance market commitment; pharmaceuticals; development; emerging market

 Tong is a PhD student in the Finance Department at the Wharton School.
 He is interested in dynamic corporate finance, entrepreneurial finance and macro finance.
 His recent work investigates the financing policies of entrepreneurial firms that are engaged in experimentation and quantifies the welfare loss due to adverse selection in financial markets.
 Other projects study the relative importance of individual inventors’ human capital and firm’s organizational capital in promoting a firm’s innovation output.

 Bowen Lou is a doctoral student in the Operations, Information and Decisions Department of the Wharton School, with specialization in Information Systems.
 His research interest lies in the broad area of economics of information technologies.
 He studies how firms improve their productivity through technology and innovation.
 Bowen is also passionate about proposing or applying eclectic but robust solutions from network science and natural language processing to derive valuable insights in large-scale datasets and solve real-world problems.